Somerset County, New Jersey: County government

-The Somerset County Prosecutor is John P. McDonald, who was nominated by the Governor of New Jersey Phil Murphy and confirmed by the New Jersey Senate in June 2022.
-Somerset County is a part of Vicinage 13 of the New Jersey Superior Court (along with Hunterdon County and Warren County), which is seated at the Somerset County Courthouse in Somerville; the Assignment Judge is Michael V. Cresitello.
+The Somerset county prosecutor is John P. McDonald, who was nominated by the Governor of New Jersey Phil Murphy and confirmed by the New Jersey Senate in June 2022.
+Somerset County is a part of Vicinage 13 of the New Jersey Superior Court (along with Hunterdon County and Warren County), which is seated at the Somerset County Courthouse in Somerville; the assignment judge is Michael V. Cresitello.

 Federal representatives

-The 7th and 12th Congressional Districts cover the county.
+The 7th and 12th congressional districts cover the county.

 State representatives

-The 21 municipalities of Somerset County are represented by five legislative districts.
+The 21 municipalities of Somerset County are represented by five districts in the New Jersey Legislature.